Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Benchmarking

 \section{Benchmarking}

-We benchmark rTEBD on a free fermion system against MPDO-TEBD (Sec. \ref{sec:MPDO-TEBD}) and MPS-TEBD (Sec. \ref{sec:MPS-TEBD}), i.e. TEBD where we either time-evolve an MPDO or an MPS. rTEBD with $\gamma=1$ reduces to MPDO-TEBD.
+We benchmark rTEBD on a free fermion system against MPDO-TEBD (Sec. \ref{sec:MPDO-TEBD}), and MPS-TEBD (Sec. \ref{sec:MPS-TEBD}), i.e. TEBD where we either time-evolve an MPDO or an MPS.
+Since MPDO-TEBD is rTEBD at $\gamma=1$, it provides the natural ablation for isolating the reweighting effect; MPS-TEBD provides a standard reference point.
+A comparison against MPO-based steppers like $W^{II}$, where reweighting could in principle be incorporated, is left for future work.
 We compare our results with the exact solution, which is easily obtained for a free fermionic system by mapping the many body problem to a single particle problem.

 For MPS-TEBD, the MPS is trivially normalized $\langle \psi|\psi\rangle=1$ throughout the entire simulation.
 For MPDO-TEBD, $\tr \rho$ rapidly decays to zero, and $\tr \rho$ is approximately preserved by rTEBD, but to high accuracy with large $\chi$.
 Therefore, for rTEBD and MPDO-TEBD, we plot normalized expectation values